 Certified quality assurance professionals collect hundreds of water samples each year to safeguard the quality of your tap water.
-These samples are analyzed in the field at the time of sample collection or by independent, state-certified laboratories for various substances substances as mandated by law.
+These samples are analyzed in the field at the time of sample collection or by independent, state-certified laboratories for various substances as mandated by law.
 The results of these samples are then submitted to the California State Water Board (SWB), which oversees water quality compliance for all public water systems in California.

-Covina Irrigating Company (CIC), the source of our water in 2018, has its own comprehensive drinking water source and treatment monitoring programs that comply with the United States Environmental Protection Agency (USEPA) and SWB California regulatory requirements.
+Covina Irrigating Company (CIC), the source of our water in 2020, has its own comprehensive drinking water source and treatment monitoring programs that comply with the United States Environmental Protection Agency (USEPA) and SWB California regulatory requirements.

 For more than 60 years, Suburban has provided dependable, high-quality water that complies with all federal and state health safety standards to thousands of families in the San Gabriel Valley and nearby areas.
-We are proud to report that 2018 was no exception.
+We are proud to report that 2020 was no exception.

 Suburban provides drinking water to the area of Covina called Covina Knolls.
 Suburban serves approximately 2,000 people.
-In 2018, Suburban purchased all of its Covina Knolls drinking water from CIC.
+In 2020, Suburban purchased all of its Covina Knolls drinking water from CIC.
+CIC filters and disinfects local surface water from the San Gabriel Mountains and imported water from the California State Water Project.
+If needed, Suburban can purchase treated water from the Walnut Valley Water District.